Jatinyadav7362/Sign_Language_Recognition/README.md

 ## Customization
 The Sign Language Recognition System is fully customizable and can be trained to recognize any hand gesture.
 To customize the system, follow these steps:

+1. There are two files `app.py` for prediction mode and `app_train.py` for data collection mode.
-1. Run the `app.py` file to open the application.
+2. Run the `app.py` file to open the application for prediction mode .
-2. Press the `1` key to switch to the `Data Collection` mode.
-Press the `0` key if you want to switch to the `prediction` mode.
+3. For creating your own dataset from scratch reset the keypoint.csv file and counter.json.
+4. For creating your own dataset and training it run the `app_train.py` file.
-3. Make the hand gesture you want to add to the dataset.
+5. Make the hand gesture you want to add to the dataset.
-4. Press the alphabetic key to save the gesture to the dataset corresponding to the letter.
+6. Press the alphabetic key to save the gesture to the dataset corresponding to the letter and spacbar key  for space.
-5. Add as many gestures as you want to the dataset.
+7. Add as many gestures as you want to the dataset.
 More data will result in better accuracy.
-6. After adding all the gestures, press the `esc` key to quit the program.
+8. After adding all the gestures, press the `esc` key to quit the program.
 Then run the `training.ipynb` Jupyter notebook file to train the model on the new dataset.

 Enjoy your customized Sign Language Recognition System!